 According to Heinz, and some other second-hand sources, vinegar can also set some colors and keep them from running in the wash.
-I have not tested this out, or found other reliable sources so I can’t vouch for this personally.
+I’ve not tested this out or found other reliable sources so I can’t vouch for this personally.
 If you’ve tried this, please leave a comment though, I’d love to hear some first-hand experiences good or bad.

 Some Other Claims

 I also came across claims online that vinegar deters the setting-in of laundry stains, cuts down on lint and pet hair attaching to the surface of clothes, and reduces static cling.
 I don’t mention those things elsewhere in the post because I couldn’t validate them through any science or authoritative sources.